 Internships that make a difference

-You’ll learn how to analyze environmental problems, advocate for smart solutions, and build public support.
-And you’ll work one-on-one with one of our advocates and organizers, providing a unique, mentored experience.
+- You’ll learn how to analyze environmental problems, push for smart solutions, and build the public support it takes to win

-And you'll attend briefings and trainings to learn more about environmental issues and gain advocacy and organizing skills.
+- And you'll attend briefings and trainings to learn even more about environmental issues and gain organizing skill

 "From writing letters to the editor to making media calls, I learned something new everyday.
 What has perhaps been most important for me is the real, tangible impact I have been able to make on the environment."

 -Bailey Holtz, Georgetown University student and Environment America intern